 What is considered adequate nodulation?

-Results from a recent MPSG-led study evaluating various inoculant products, rates and formulations found that soybean plants need at least 10 nodules per plant to reach 90% of maximum yield (Figure 1) (MPSG 2018).
+An MPSG-led study evaluated different inoculant products, rates and formulations.
+Results showed that soybean plants need at least 10 nodules per plant, regardless of size, to reach 90% of maximum yield (Figure 1).1

 Rescue Nitrogen Treatment